 So what does the future of surfing landscape look like?

 Well, a lot of talk at the moment surrounds wave pools and artificial wave technology.
-Looking at the UK specifically, The Wave has just launched in Bristol and is the first inland wave pool in the northern hemisphere to use Wave Garden tech.
+Looking at the UK specifically, The Wave recently opened in Bristol and is the first inland wave pool in the Northern Hemisphere to use Wave Garden’s Cove tech.

 The ability to create the perfect wave should improve surfing techniques much faster.
 Venues like The Wave should also increase participation for those who live hundreds of miles away from the coast.
 Both of these points should then increase the likelihood of producing some very special surfing talent here in the UK.

 The flip side to this argument of course is that if you take the waves out of the ocean – are you really experiencing surfing?
 For a lot of people surfing is about being amongst nature, getting away from the artificial stuff.
 This is a super interesting debate and I’d love to hear your comments in the section below.

 The final area to discuss is surfing technology.
 As we’ve seen throughout the history of surfing, surfing technology will always find a way to progress.